valerio-oliveira/dataops-trail/README.md

 ## Preparing to deploy

-After pulling this project into your local machine, you will need to take two steps in order to deploying:
+After pulling this project into your local machine, you will need to take two steps in order to deploy it:

 - Create the "inventories" directory into the "ansible" directory
 - Create the "variables.auto.tfvars" into the ./terraform/aws/ directory, and set values for the project variables

-\* These steps are taken automaticaly if you choose to deploy with the Python scripts as mentioned in the next section.

 At this point, I assume that you have Terraform and Ansible installed and configured in your machine already.